Manchester School of Art

 Manchester School of Art Research Centre supports research in the School, and embodies Manchester Metropolitan University’s strengths in art, design, media and architecture research.

-In the recent REF, art and design research at Manchester Met was ranked 6th in the UK for overall research power, with two thirds of our research rated internationally excellent.
+In the most recent REF, art and design research at Manchester Metropolitan University was ranked 6th in the UK for overall research power, with two thirds of our research rated internationally excellent.

 The Research Centre comprises of researchers and practitioners in contemporary art practice, visual culture, design, arts for health, media theory and practice, craft, and architecture.